mrtheduts/powderpunk_mmo/docs/modules_description.md

 Database for login information, like username, password and mail.

 ### Login Handler
 Module to handle login.
-Security measures should be implemented here, as to prevent SQL injections or brute force attempts to discover password.
+Security measures should be implemented here, as to prevent SQL injections or brute force attempts to discover passwords.